 For thousands of years, nuts have been a staple of the human diet.
 The walnut was a favorite of the ancient Greeks and Romans, while Native Americans favored pecans.

 Both chocolate and nuts can be good for you.
-Dark chocolate seems to possess a substantial amount of antioxidants, while the nuts contain the essential fatty acids and linolenic acids.
-The fats in nuts, for the most part, are unsaturated fats, including monounsaturated fats.
+Dark chocolate possesses a substantial amount of antioxidants, while the nuts contain essential fatty acids and linolenic acids.
+For the most part, the fats in nuts are unsaturated fats, including monounsaturated fats.
 Nuts also provide arginine, a substance that may help make the walls of the arteries more flexible and less prone to blockage from blood clot formation.
 Many nuts are good sources of vitamins E and B2 and are rich in protein, folate, fiber, and essential minerals, such as magnesium, phosphorus, potassium, copper, and selenium.

 The first chocolate-covered peanut candy was Goobers, originally sold in 1925.
 The word “Goober” was a common slang word for peanut.